dBCooper2/tr-portfolio/README.md

 ### Social Links and a PDF Resume Link

-To edit the social links on the Homepage, the process is very similar.
-Navigate to the file `src/components/Summary.jsx` and navigate to the section:
+To edit the social links on the home page, navigate to the file `src/components/Summary.jsx` and navigate to the section:

 ```jsx
 <div className="px-2 mt-8 flex flex-wrap justify-center md:justify-start gap-4 text-xl font-bold">